the1amit/the1amit/README.md

 - 👯 I’m looking to collaborate on ...
 Everything
 - 🤔 I’m looking for help with ...
 Portfolio Website
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ...
-[Amit Tailor](https://www.linkedin.com/in/theamittailor/)
+- 📫 How to reach me: ... [linkedIn](https://www.linkedin.com/in/theamittailor/) and the_amit@live.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I like travelling